henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 The [source code for these can be found here](https://github.com/henryw374/cljs-date-lib-comparison).

-Shown below is the code that is different in the two versions.
+Shown below is the code that is different between the two versions.

 ## Deja-fu